michaelmills/mean-google-map/README.md

 ## Development server

-Run `ng run dev` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.

 This will run the Angular server (client-side) and Express server (server-side) of the application.
 Any changes made to the files will reload their respective servers.